 If the old model was “launch a program and measure sentiment once a year,” this one is messier, but also far more honest.
 If we’re going to reduce the fragmentation issues that are constantly damaging employee engagement, we need a unified strategy, not just more tech, but the right approach.

 Strong teams don’t stack initiatives and hope for the best.
 They design how work moves.
 That’s the foundation of a strong employee experience strategy.
-It connects business goals, workforce reality, and the tools people touch every day: HR systems, collaboration platforms, physical spaces, into something that makes sense end to end.
+It connects business goals, workforce reality, and the tools people touch every day: HR systems, collaboration platforms, and physical spaces, into something that makes sense end-to-end.

 Annual surveys age badly.
 By the time results land, the moment has passed.